-If you’ve been the victim of a robbery, you might be surprised to learn that there is a government scheme which could compensate you for any injuries you sustained.
+If you’ve been the victim of a robbery, you might be surprised to learn that there is a government victim compensation scheme that could compensate you for any injuries you sustained.
 Whether the robbery took place at home, at work, or on the street, you could be entitled to claim through the government’s Criminal Injuries Compensation Authority (CICA).
-In this guide, we’ll look at when robbery victim compensation could be claimed, what injuries are covered, and what amount of compensation might be paid.
-Also, we’ll explain what else you could be compensated for as part of your claim.

 Accident Claims UK believes that you should be able to seek compensation without worrying about the costs involved.
 That’s why we provide free legal advice and a no-obligation assessment of any claim.
 Furthermore, if you’re case is viable, one of our robbery victim lawyers could help you claim on a No Win, No Fee basis.

-If you are ready to begin a claim right away, please call our team on 0800 073 8801 today.
+If you are ready to begin a claim for burglary compensation right away, please call our team on 0800 073 8801 today.
 To find out more about compensation for robbery victims before calling, please continue reading.

 Select A Section

-- A Guide To Making A Robbery Victim Compensation Claim
+- A Guide To Making Robbery Victim Compensation Claims

 - What Are Robbery Victims?